Sometimes you don’t have a full 360-degree image for creating a virtual tour.

 That’s it.
 You’ve just created a virtual tour using a panorama image that was captured by a mobile phone.

-To understand these options better, you should try the options one-by-one and preview it.
+To understand these options better, you should try the options one-by-one and preview them.
 So that you will know exactly what should you change to make this partial panorama tour as you prefer.

 10. You can now click on the Preview button to have a live preview of your tour.